 In Maryland, notice in writing or by electronic transmission of a stockholders' meeting must state the time of the meeting, the place of the meeting, if any, and the means of remote communication, if any, by which stockholders and proxy holders may be deemed to be present in person and may vote at the meeting, and, in the case of a special meeting, the purpose or purposes for which the meeting is called (§2-504(a), (b)).
-In Delaware, written or electronic notice of a stockholders' meeting must state the place, if any, date and hour of the meeting, the means of remote communications, if any, by which stockholders and proxy holders may be deemed to be present in person and to vote at such meeting, the record date for determining the stockholders entitled to vote at the meeting, if such date is different from the record date for determining stockholders entitled to notice of the meeting, and, in the case of a special meeting, the purpose or purposes for which the meeting is called (§222(a)).
+In Delaware, written or electronic notice of a stockholders' meeting must state the place, if any, date and hour of the meeting, the means of remote communications, if any, by which stockholders and proxy holders may be deemed to be present in person and to vote at such meeting, the record date for determining the stockholders entitled to notice of the meeting, and, in the case of a special meeting, the record date for determining the purpose or purposes for which the meeting, if such date is different from the record date for determining, the purpose or purposes for which the meeting is called (§§222(a), 232).